diyor28/diyor28/README.md

 At IOTA, we specialize in:

 - Making sure we don't write shit code
-- Making sure even the shit code we deliver works
+- Making sure the shit code we write works
 - Making it look nice & sexy

 ## For nerds